rmazin/xltv-vagrantdemo/README.md

 # xltv-vagrantdemo
 Demo of XLTV along with Jenkins in a vagrant image.
+Also includes XL Release with template to kick of Jenkins job with Selenium.

-This demo box uses XL TestView 1.2.0 CE with Jenkins.
+This demo box uses XL TestView 1.2.0 CE with Jenkins and XL Release 4.7.

 #To use this image do the following: